deepfabric/bkdtree/ROADMAP.md

 # Roadmap

-This document defines the roadmap for BKD tree development.
+This document describes the roadmap for BKD tree development.

 #### KD tree (memory)
 - [D] build - Kdtree in mem